lmartinica/OmPlatform/README.md

 ﻿# OmPlatform

-- Online Management platform service for a basic online store
+Online Management platform service for a basic online store.
-- This project offers APIs for users to browse products and place orders
+This project offers APIs for users to browse products and place orders.
-- It is designed with OOP principles and SQL Server for data persistence
-- Functionalities are exposed via a RESTful API with various design patterns for maintainability and scalability
+It is designed with OOP principles and SQL Server for data persistence Functionalities are exposed via a RESTful API with various design patterns for maintainability and scalability.
-- The APIs can be integrated and tested with Postman, Bruno and Fiddler
+The APIs can be integrated and tested with Postman, Bruno and Fiddler.
-- Database is designed and mantained using code first approach from Entity Framework
+Database is designed and mantained using code first approach from Entity Framework.

 ## Arhitecture